Confused About Employer EPF Deductions on Payslips? Seeking Clarity and Legal Guidance

 Greetings Parul,

-As rightly brought out by Mahr, the payslip have two sections.
-Obviously the monthly salary always indicate the gross and the deductions = Net pay.
-This is what the employee contribution is.
-Apart from this whatever perks he gains is CTC (cost to company).
-Employer contributing to the employee directly or indirectly.
+As rightly pointed out by Mahr, the payslip has two sections.
+Obviously, the monthly salary always indicates the gross amount and the deductions lead to the net pay.
+This represents the employee's contribution.
+Additionally, any other perks the employee receives fall under CTC (cost to the company), whether provided directly or indirectly by the employer.

 Adoni Suguresh

-Employers contribution towards Provident fund cannot be shown into the respective employees payslip as the contribution of employers part 8.33 % will go to Pension accoun t which is being maintained by EPFO and remaining amount will be credited to the respective members PF account.
-Employers contribution to the Provident Fund is not the earnings of the employee as such it is a additional benefit to the employee as per EPF Scheme, 1952.
+Employers' contribution towards the Provident Fund cannot be shown on the respective employees' payslip.
+The employer's part of 8.33% will go to the Pension account, which is maintained by EPFO, and the remaining amount will be credited to the respective members' PF account.
+The employer's contribution to the Provident Fund is not considered as the earnings of the employee; rather, it is an additional benefit to the employee as per the EPF Scheme, 1952.

 Labour Laws Consultant